THE CODE OF ETHICS AND THE STANDARDS OF BUSINESS AND PROFESSIONAL CONDUCT FOR THE MERCEDES-BENZ CLUB OF KENYA

-- Reprimand the person[s] privately and by way of a single warning letter especially for a subsequent demonstration of unacceptable behaviour.
+2. Reprimand the person[s] privately and by way of a single warning letter especially for a subsequent demonstration of unacceptable behaviour.

-- Require a performance agreement form filled with acceptable standards of behaviour outlined, and a detail on the course of action to be taken if the undesired behaviour continues to be practiced.
+3. Require a performance agreement form filled with acceptable standards of behaviour outlined, and a detail on the course of action to be taken if the undesired beha viour continues to be practiced.

-- Censure the person by means of a vote by the Committee for a suspension or outright expulsion.
+4. Censure the person by means of a vote by the Committee for a suspension or outright expulsion.

-- Expel the person from the club, if necessary by means outline in the Constitution of the Mercedes-Benz Club of Kenya or in this Code of Conduct.
+5. Expel the Member from the Club, if necessary by means outlined in the Constitution of the Mercedes-Benz Club of Kenya or in this Code of Conduct.

 All MBCK NON-MEMBERS /HONORARY GUESTS ARE REQUIRED TO: